Pavel-Kravchenko/TFBS-finder/README.md

 # TFBS-finder

-This is a repo of transcription factors binding sites prediction project
+This is a repo of transcription factors binding sites prediction project.

 This script provides a TFBS search with the help of unified classifier built on mononucleotide PWMs.